 A theme that adds the dark Incognito Mode colour scheme to the normal mode of Chrome.

 With the implementation of Material Design in the desktop version of Google Chrome, Google added a dark colour scheme to Incognito Mode to allow users to more easily know which browser mode they are currently in.
-Many users like this addition and some wish to have the dark theme be applied throughout the whole browser.
-This theme was created for this purpose.
+Many users like this addition and some wish to have the dark colour scheme be applied throughout the whole browser.
+This theme was created for that purpose.

 Please leave comments about my theme if you wish to; I enjoy seeing feedback.